xenanetworks/tdl-xoa-converter/docs/source/getting_started/using_converter.rst

             |- /plugin2544

 Step 5.
-Convert Test Config from Xena to Xena Python RFC
+Convert Test Config from Xena to XOA RFC
 ---------------------------------------------------------

 First, import ``xena-rfc-core`` and ``xena-rfc-converter`` into your Python code.
-If you haven't installed ``xena-rfc-core`` Python package in your environment, please go to `Xena Python RFC Core <https://github.com/xenanetworks/xena-python-rfc-core>`_.
+If you haven't installed ``xena-rfc-core`` Python package in your environment, please go to `XOA RFC Core <https://github.com/xenanetworks/xena-python-rfc-core>`_.

 .. code-block:: python